NehaKushwah993/InstagramFeedClone/README.md

+## Update

+Check out the new version using Kotlin & Jetpack Compose here: [InstagramFeedCompose](https://github.com/NehaKushwah993/Instagram-Feed-Compose)

 # InstagramFeedClone

 Hey!
 Are you searching for how to play videos like Instagram, TikTok, or LinkedIn in Android?

 Look no further!
 This project provides a solution for:

-## Update

-Check out the new version using Jetpack Compose here: [InstagramFeedCompose](https://github.com/NehaKushwah993/Instagram-Feed-Compose)

 ## Features